K-12 Funding - General

 Definition - "Kindergarten students:" Beginning in 2011/12, all Kindergarten students will be attending full-day and will be funded at 1.0 FTE (full-time equivalent). (see Form 1701 Instructions for additional information)

-Definition - "Elementary students in Grades 1 to 7:" Students in these grades are funded as 1.0 FTE.
+Definition - "Elementary students in Grades 1 to 7:" Students in these grades are funded as 1.0 FTE per school year.

 Definition - "Secondary students in Grades 10 to 12 FTE:" Calculated based on each eligible full course (four credits) funded as 0.125 FTE (see Form 1701 Instructions for exceptions).
-For students enrolled in Distributed Learning or Alternate schools, refer to the Distributed Learning Funding policy and the Alternate Education School Program Policy.
+For students enrolled in Online Learning or Alternate schools, refer to the Online Learning Funding policy and the Alternate Education School Program Policy.
 For adult students refer to the Adult Funding Policy.

 Definition - "School year:" the period from July 1 to June 30.

 This policy describes the way all students are funded under this system.
-More details regarding the additional funds provided for students can be found through the following links: Special Needs Funding, English Language Learning (ELL) Funding, Aboriginal Education Funding, Adult Funding, Distributed Learning Funding.
+More details regarding the additional funds provided for students can be found through the following links: Special Needs Funding, English Language Learning (ELL) Funding, Indigenous Education Funding, Adult Funding, Online Learning Funding.
 Information regarding the supplemental grants can be found in the Operating Grants Manual.

-Students under the age of 16 must attend school but have the option of enrolling in public schools, independent schools, Distributed Learning or registering as a home-schooled learner.
+Students under the age of 16 must attend school but have the option of enrolling in public schools, independent schools, Online Learning or registering as a home-schooled learner.

 Boards of Education receive operating grants from the Ministry of Education as calculated through the Funding Allocation System.